39 Melakhot: Sorting/purification

 Definition: Removal of undesirable from desirable from a mixture of types.

-In the Talmudic sense usually refers exclusively to the separation of debris from grain – i.e. to any separation of intermixed materials which renders edible that which was inedible.
+In the Talmudic sense 'sorting' usually refers exclusively to the separation of debris from grain – i.e. to any separation of intermixed materials which renders edible that which was inedible.
 Thus, picking small bones from fish in order to eat the meat would be borer.
 This prohibition has led to the popularity of gefilte fish as a culinary dish on the Sabbath.
 As any bones present are ground into the mix prior to being cooked or sold, eating this does not present the issue of wanting to remove bones (undesirable) from the fish (desirable).

 Sorting/purification differs from threshing/extraction as here there is a mixture of types, and sorting a mixture via the removal of undesirable elements leaves a purified, refined component.
 In contrast, threshing/extraction does not entail sorting or purification, just extraction of the inner from the unwanted housing or outer component, such as squeezing a grape for its juice.
 The juice and the pulp have not undergone sorting, the juice has been extracted from the pulp.

 For example, suppose that one has a bowl of mixed raisins and peanuts, and desires to eat only the raisins.
 Removing (effectively sorting) the peanuts from the bowl, leaving a 'purified' pile of raisins free from unwanted peanuts, would be sorting/purification as the peanuts are removed.
 However, removing the desirable raisins from the peanuts does not purify the mixture, as one is left with undesirable peanuts (hence unrefined) not a refined component as before, and is thus permissible.
 Note that in this case there has not been any extraction of material from either the peanuts or raisins (threshing/extraction), just the sorting of undesirable from desirable (sorting/purification).